microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-lg.md

 Let's improve the language used when delivering the weather conditions.
 To do this, we'll use 2 features of the Language Generation system: conditional messages, and parameterized messages.

-5. Navigate to the **Bot Says** tab by clicking the bot icon on the far left of the screen.
+5. Navigate to the **Bot responses** tab by clicking the bot icon on the far left of the screen.

    ![](../media/tutorial-weatherbot/05/botsays.png)